-What is an example of an emergency?
+What is an example of an Emergency?

 Emergencies can include:

 - Poisoning

 - Overdose

 - Severe burns

 - Severe chest pain

 - Pregnant with bleeding and/or pain

 - Deep cut in which bleeding will not stop

 - Loss of consciousness

 - Suddenly not being able to move or speak

 - Broken bones

-- Problems breathing

-- Other symptoms where you feel that your life is at risk

-What should I do if I have an emergency
+What should I do if I have an Emergency?

-Call 911 or go to the closest emergency room (ER).
+Call 911 or go to the closest Emergency Room (ER).
 Remember:

-- Go to the emergency room only when you have a real emergency - If you are sick, but it is not a real emergency, call your doctor or go to an urgent care clinic - If you are not sure if your problem is a true emergency, call your doctor for advice - There is no prior authorization needed to get emergency care - You may use any hospital or other medical facility to obtain emergency care
+- Go to the Emergency Room only when you have a real emergency - If you are sick, but it is not a real emergency, call your doctor or go to an urgent care clinic - If you are not sure if your problem is a true emergency, call your doctor for advice - There is no Prior Authorization needed to get emergency care